Guilty994/liguori_domenico_adc_2021/README.md

 This project is the implementation of an anonymous chat that runs over a P2P network, built through the support of the framework/library [TomP2P](https://tomp2p.net/), for the ADC class at the [Università degli Studi di Salerno](https://www.unisa.it/).

 The main requirement for this project were asynchronous and anonymous communication.
-We were able to achieve those requirements through the usage of the **publish/subscribe paradigm**, a well known paradigm in the asynchronous communication literature.
+We were able to achieve those requirements through the usage of the [publish/subscribe paradigm](https://www.pubnub.com/learn/glossary/what-is-publish-subscribe/), a well known paradigm in the asynchronous communication literature.